QuantumSavory/QuantumSavory.jl/docs/src/howto/firstgenrepeater/firstgenrepeater.md

 ```

 Then to run the simulation up to time `t` we just write `run(sim, t)`.
-If we want to run until the next event, whenever that is, we can do `SimJulia.step(sim)`
+If we want to run until the next event, whenever that is, we can do `ConcurrentSim.step(sim)`

 ## Figures of Merit and Visualizations